The short answer is yes, but there are right and wrong ways to do it.

 Take notes of anything you pick up in the conversation.
 Even if the prospect isn’t looking to sell, it’s a great way to build the foundations of a relationship, and they may refer you to friends or family members who are looking to sell.

-This script positions you as an agent who has already made a sale in the neighborhood, and to show prospects that you are the person to get them results if they’re looking to sell.
+This real estate script positions you as an agent who has already made a sale in the neighborhood, and to show prospects that you are the person to get them results if they’re looking to sell.

 This script is good for: Getting prospects to think about how much their properties are worth by highlighting a property you recently sold in their area.